 My first job was at Kmart.
 I was 16.
 It was at Kmart that I learned that customers could be difficult.
-Customers could get so upset they’d cuss, make threats, and demand to speak to a manger.
+Customers could get so upset they’d cuss, make threats, and demand to speak to a manager.

 It was at Kmart that I learned how not to handle a difficult customer.
-This lesson came through the courtesy of my friend, Beverly Johnson.
+This lesson came from the courtesy of my friend, Beverly Johnson.
 One Thursday evening, Beverly, just 17, was put in charge because management in our area was gone for the day.

 I joined Beverly on a price-check at the Service Desk.
 When we got to about 20 feet away from the Service Desk, Beverly and I looked at each other and without saying a word, our eyes communicated, “Oh shit.”
 We saw one of our notoriously difficult customers.